207 Multi-Status

 Usage

-The 207 Multi-Status status code is typically used by WebDAV.
+The 207 Multi-Status status code is primarily used by WebDAV.
+Standard HTTP clients rarely encounter this response outside of WebDAV workflows.

 <d:response>